Enhancing Low-Light Images in Real World via Cross-Image Disentanglement: Introduction

-\renjies{In this work, we only need the misaligned low/normal-light image pairs to train our model for low-light image enhancement.
-By relaxing the requirement for perfectly aligned images in supervised learning, it becomes easier to collect large-scale training images from the real world under our setup.} To handle the misaligned training pairs, we propose a novel Cross-Image Disentanglement Network (CIDN) to encode low/normal-light images to low-dimensional feature spaces.
+\adds{In this work, we introduce a weakly-supervised setting for low-light image enhancement, \ie, the training set contains pairs of low/normal-light images that are misaligned for low-light image enhancement.} By relaxing the requirement for perfectly aligned images in supervised learning, it becomes easier to collect large-scale training images from the real world under our setup.
+To handle the misaligned training pairs, we propose a novel Cross-Image Disentanglement Network (CIDN) to encode low/normal-light images to low-dimensional feature spaces.
 In such feature spaces, the encoded misalignment-mitigated representations from reference images can be used as the training guidance.
 As shown in~\Fref{fig:pipeline_2}, CIDN first introduces a cross-image disentanglement \renjies{with} the brightness and content encoders \renjies{to} extract two agnostic features, \ie, the \textit{brightness feature} containing cross-image structure-independent brightness information and the \textit{content feature} containing complete structure-aware information.
 The feature disentanglement enables CIDN to simultaneously enhance the image brightness and suppresses artifacts in the feature domain by \textit{brightness} \textit{feature swapping} and \textit{content consistency} \textit{refinement}, respectively. \add{With the merits of cross-image disentanglement, low-light images can be enhanced with any \textbf{arbitrary} normal-light guidance image at the inference stage.} Furthermore, we collect a new dataset of misaligned real-world image pairs to verify the effectiveness of our method.
 Our major contributions can be concluded as follows:

 \begin{itemize} \item \add{A dataset for low-light image enhancement with real noise and misalignment between the low/normal-light image pairs.}